raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: Global Invoice POS

-This will attach a XML file in all orders, and you'll be able to download it by going to the |CFDI| tab.
+This attaches an XML file in all orders, and can be downloaded by going to the :guilabel:`CFDI` tab.
 If needed, in the same tab you can cancel the invoice.

 .. important::
    In order to use this feature, you need to make sure not to use taxes *Included in the Price* to prevent rounding issues.